mietek/halcyon-website/pages/examples/index.md

 - GHC and Cabal directories, as [extra dependencies](/guide/#extra-dependencies)
 - static website content, as [extra data files](/guide/#extra-data-files)

+**Note:**  Deploying this example may take longer than expected, because including GHC and Haste for run-time use balloons the install directory to well over 1 GB.

 <aside>
 <a class="micro face anton-ekblad" href="https://github.com/valderman/haste-compiler"></a>